PerMalmberg/du-yfs/Manual.md

 > Note: Adjusting the values of the yaw/pitch/roll controller may allow you to get quicker responses, but also induce instability.

+## Parking

+The parking feature works as follows:

+When pressing G, the construct will move downward vertically in reference to the current gravity vector at the configured speed.
+When the telemeter detects something below (max range is 100m), a new waypoint is created and it will move to that position.

+Pressing `CTRL + SHIFT + G`. the current position is saved as "Tmp G".

+Pressing `SHIFT + G` activates an auto-return feature that will take you vertically from your current pos, then moves in over the "Tmp G" position then move down to the position.
+An extra height as set by the `parkHeightMargin` setting is added as an extra margin.

+> The auto return feature is meant to work in somewhat close vicinity of the saved position, don't attempt to use it from the other side of the planet etc.

 ## Access Control